Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 - Phase III: Leveraging of successes in Phases I and II by providing additional assistance and targeted support for the development of emissions inventories and strengthening the monitoring and analytical capacities of select CAFTA-DR countries and Panama.
 This phase resulted in the development of a Guia Para La Planificación de Inventarios de Emisiones (Emission Inventory Planning Guide) (pdf) (Emission Inventory Planning Guide) available in Spanish and developed by the Ministry of Environment of the Dominican Republic and shared as a model for other CAFTA-DR countries, and Panama.

-- Phase IV: EPA developed a pre-recorded training module with a case study to help CAFTA-DR countries and Panama use EPA’s Motor Vehicle Emission Simulator (MOVES) – a state-of-the-science emission modeling system that estimates emissions for mobile sources at the national, country, and project level for criteria air pollutions, greenhouse gases, and air toxics.
-The tool will help these countries and other countries develop or update emission inventories.
+- Phase IV: EPA assisted El Salvador develop and virtually share a case study to help CAFTA-DR countries and Panama use EPA’s Motor Vehicle Emission Simulator (MOVES) – a state-of-the-science emission modeling system that estimates emissions for mobile sources at the national, country, and project level for criteria air pollutions, greenhouse gases, and air toxics.
+The exchange was intended to help these countries and other countries develop or update emission inventories using MOVES.

-In addition, EPA continues to assist the Ministry of Environment of Panama (MiAmbiente) to strengthen its air quality management technical capacity.
-This is being done by sharing tools (i.e., series of four air quality modules developed for CAFTA-DR referenced above), reviewing the draft air quality standards, donating air quality sensors and conducting a study tour.
+In addition, EPA assisted the Ministry of Environment of Panama (MiAmbiente) to strengthen its air quality management technical capacity.
+This was done by sharing tools (i.e., the series of four air quality modules developed for CAFTA-DR referenced above), reviewing the draft air quality standards, donating air quality sensors and conducting a study tour.

 Public Participation in the Environmental Impact Assessment Process